kulics/koral/book-en/basic-grammar.md

 For more details on namespaces, please see [Namespace](namespace.md)

 ## Main Entry
 We need to define a main entry to let the program know where to start.
-The main entry through a fixed single symbol `$` statement, and must be valid at the top of the namespace.
+The main entry is declared with a fixed statement `Main () {};` and must be valid at the top level of the namespace.

 E.g:
 ```
-<: Demo
+Demo
 {
-    :> System;
+    ..
+System

-    $
+    Main ()
     {
         ...
-    };
+    }
-};
+}
 ```
 The main entry function here is defined at the top of the namespace and is a function with no arguments and no return value.
 It is automatically recognized as the main entry and the main entry function is executed when the program is started, so we simply write the function main entry function can be.